quacksouls/lyf/README.md

 #### Summary

-You also need to create a Markdown file called `SUMMARY.md` (if it does not yet exist) at the top-level directory of your repository.
+You also need to create a YAML file called `_data/summary.yml` (if it does not yet exist).
+Note that the summary must be located under the directory `_data/`.
 The summary file shows the structure of your entire document.
 In particular:

 - The summary file shows the location of each section or chapter of your document.
-Recall that each section or chapter should be a separate Markdown file.
+Recall that each section or chapter should be a separate Markdown file located under the directory `doc/`.
 - The summary file shows the order in which each section or chapter should appear when you build your site.
+The ordering of the section/chapter will be used to generate the table of contents in the sidebar.

 Refer to the [summary file][summary] of tekyll for an example.